 “The council-manager form of government is the fastest growing form of government in the United States today.
 It’s also the most prevalent — it’s used by more cities, villages, townships, and counties than any other form.It’s a system of local government that combines the strong political leadership of elected officials (the governing body) with the strong managerial experience of an appointed local government manager.
 The governing body is commonly known as the council — it may also be referred to as the commission or board.
 The council-manager form establishes a representative system where all power is concentrated in the elected council, and where the council hires a professionally trained manager to oversee the delivery of public services.”– Michigan Municipal Executives

-The city Clerk/Treasurer performs responsible, specialized work in administering elections, maintaining official records, and carrying out other administrative and financial projects.
-The city Clerk/Treasurer is very involved in the budget and financial decision-making process of the city.
+The City Clerk performs responsible, specialized work in administering elections, maintaining official records, and carrying out other administrative projects.